THE EPEOLATRIST'S DICTIONARY

 Shy: Short of; lacking confidence.

-Sky: The outer space, appears blue in color when viewed from the earth’s surface.
+Sky: The outer space; appears blue when viewed from the earth’s surface.

 Spry: Moving swiftly.